mako-framework/docs/02_routing_and_controllers/01_routing.md

 ```

 > In the example above we created a middleware that uses named parameters; however, you can also use unnamed parameters (`cache(60)`).

-> Note that if you use unnamed parameters then you'll have to use numeric keys to access the parameters in the middleware class.
+> Note that if you use unnamed parameters then you'll have to make sure that the order of the parameters is correct.

 If you have middleware that you want to assign to all your routes then you can set them as global.